kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 >Now, take action.

-Coming back on this after a couple of weeks: In his book Nostalgia for the Absolute, George Steiner touches on this idea.
+Coming back on this after a couple of weeks: _In his book Nostalgia for the Absolute_, George Steiner touches on this idea.
 There is a certain bow of stress, (spanningsboog) that gets stressed under inactivity.
 Inactivity is the catalyst for action.
 When a problem is not addressed for a while, it grows worse.
 It starts to be noticed again when it gets really bad, and this is when people step in and try to fix it.
 I notice this, personally, in procrastination.
 A task that is left alone for long enough, grows more painful or powerful, the closer you get to an actual deadline or critical point in development.
 The spiral of browsing and procrastinating fuels the need to address it.
 So maybe I am insensitive, when I procrastinate for a long time, because the pain of not doing the task comes usually quite late.
 But this analogy might be too confusing.
 In the body, this phenomen manifests itself in muscles.
 An unused muscle will gather actual toxic fluids in its fibers, if it is not used for a longer period of time.
 The pain caused by the toxic stimulates the body to get going, get up and running again.

 In the short story The Machine Stops, by E.M.
 Forster, republished in the Whole Earth Review edition called _Computers As Poison_ after it had been written in 1909, the author describes the feeling I write about closely.